Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the max amount of data (measured in megabytes per second) that can be moved over the external memory interface within a second.
-The number is calculated by multiplying the card's interface width by the speed of its memory.
-In the case of DDR RAM, it should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Bandwidth is the largest amount of data (measured in megabytes per second) that can be transported over the external memory interface in one second.
+The number is calculated by multiplying the card's interface width by its memory clock speed.
+If the card has DDR type memory, the result should be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
 The higher the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be processed per second.
-This is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
-Pixel Rate: Pixel rate is the maximum amount of pixels the video card can possibly write to the local memory in one second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of colour ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate is also dependant on many other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+It especially helps with AA, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This figure is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.
+Pixel Rate: Pixel rate is the most pixels the graphics card can possibly record to the local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate also depends on many other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the max fill rate.

 Display Prices